ibowditch/userdocs/_sources/kiosk.md.txt

 If you sign-out by accident, you can delete the out time using the same method, and you will no longer be signed out.

+If you sign-in by accident, you can delete your attendance using the {ref}`delete attendance option<delatt>` in the event form.

 ### Deleting Events

 If a new event is created by mistake, it can be deleted using the trash icon <span class="fa fa-trash fa-lg" style="color:blue;"></span> in the event.

-You may not delete an event which already has members listed as attending (the trash icon will not shown), to avoid accidental loss of attendance records.
+You may not delete an event which already has members listed as attending (the trash icon will not be shown), to avoid accidental loss of attendance records.

 ### Transferring Members to a New Event